pablosalvador10/gbb-ai-hls-factory-prior-auth/docs/deployment.md

 2. **Conditional Parameters**: If the `authProvider` is set to `aad`, you must provide `aadClientId`, `aadClientSecret`, and `aadTenantId`.
 For unauthenticated deployment, set `authProvider` to `none`.
 3. **Model Configuration**: Update `chatCompletionModels` and `embeddingModel` parameters to include your desired OpenAI models.
 Ensure sufficient capacity is allocated.

+> [!TIP]
+> By default, the application launches with GPT-4o capacity.
+The system performance and results perform much better with the `o1` model, which you can configure by editing the `chatCompletionModels` deployment parameter and the `AZURE_OPENAI_CHAT_DEPLOYMENT_01` parameter of the compute deployment to use the same `o1` deployment.

 ##### Example Configuration

 ```json